bigfoot6uk/OCP/README.md

-# Openshift User membership & Project Export script
+# Openshift User Membership & Project Export Script

 As a Openshift Cluster Admin you may need to be able to export all project names & user membership from the OCP platform.
 This script does this